Biden team explores Sen. Doug Jones for attorney general nominee as the candidate list narrows to four names

 In what has become another vital component during Biden’s selection of nominees, Jones has a long-standing relationship with the president-elect, dating back to 1978 when Biden went to Alabama to speak at Cumberland School of Law at Samford University and was introduced by a young Jones.

-Jones later worked with Biden on the Senate Judiciary Committee, and was the Alabama co-chair of Biden’s short-lived 1988 presidential campaign.
+Jones later worked with Biden on the Senate Judiciary Committee and was the Alabama co-chair of Biden’s short-lived 1988 presidential campaign.

 On Tuesday, a Biden transition official floated the possible selection of Jones to at least one outside advocacy group to ask whether he would be acceptable as a nominee, according to someone with knowledge of the call.

-Biden is under immense pressure from the civil rights community to select a diverse cabinet, with representation particularly prized in the most powerful jobs, such as attorney general.
+Biden is under immense pressure from the civil rights community to select a diverse Cabinet, with representation particularly prized in the most powerful jobs, such as attorney general.
 During a Tuesday meeting with Biden that stretched nearly two hours, some civil rights leaders made clear they wanted Biden to pick a Black attorney general, or at least one focused on issues of civil rights and racial justice.
 So far Biden has selected four Black Cabinet-level nominees, including secretaries of defense and housing and urban development.

 The Rev. Al Sharpton, president of the National Action Network, said he told Biden during the meeting that he preferred a Black attorney general, but added, “the least we could have is someone who has a proven civil rights background.”
-Marc Morial, president of the National Urban League, said his network had a “preference for an African American, civil rights-focused attorney general,” similar to Eric Holder, who was President Barack Obama’s first attorney general.
+Marc Morial, president of the National Urban League, said his network had a “preference for an African American, civil rights-focused attorney general,” similar to Eric H. Holder Jr., who was President Barack Obama’s first attorney general.

 Only one of those under consideration fits those criteria exactly: Patrick, who led the Justice Department’s civil rights division for three years during the Clinton administration and briefly ran for president in 2020.
-But two people briefed on the discussions about Biden’s selection said Patrick’s chances of getting the job had slipped, and the incoming administration was looking more seriously at Jones, Yates and Garland.
+But two people briefed on the discussions about Biden’s selection said Patrick’s chances of getting the job had slipped and the incoming administration was looking more seriously at Jones, Yates and Garland.

 Yates and Garland would represent a repudiation of Washington Republicans.
 Yates briefly served as the acting attorney general under Trump, but was fired over her refusal to defend the first iteration of his travel ban, which temporarily barred entry into the United States for citizens of seven Muslim-majority countries and refugees from around the world.
 Courts later struck down the ban, though the Supreme Court ultimately upheld a revised version.
 Garland was nominated to the Supreme Court by Obama in March of 2016, but Senate Majority Leader Mitch McConnell (R-Ky.) refused to allow a vote on his nomination, which expired when Trump became president.